 ONS: Earnings and hours worked in the UK: 2024¹

-In 2024, the average UK earner, working full time (defined as working more than 30 paid hours per week), received a bonus of just over £2k.
-This figure includes earners that did not receive a bonus.
+In 2024, the average UK earner, working full-time (defined as working more than 30 paid hours per week), received a bonus of just over £2k.
+This figure includes earners who did not receive a bonus.

 To put this into proportion, the average gross income (everything included) of a full-time UK worker in 2024 is £36,611.